The Ringy Blog

 • Sales oriented

-• Proactive in that it is meant to make it easier to acquire new customers, retain existing ones, and improve communications between customer and company
+• Proactive in that it is meant to make it easier to acquire new customers, retain existing ones, and improve communications between the customer and the company

 • Focused on organizational resources